EthanKB1/Security-Testing/Portfolio1.md

 ![image](https://github.com/EthanKB1/Security-Testing/assets/157480256/b918489b-6fd4-4b19-a5b9-d1f19808db73)

 Now the next step is to file the complaint.
-Once I pressed submit the complaint was filed and I went over to BurpSuite where I was on the HTTP history tab, I will need to look for the request called ```/file-upload```.
+Once I pressed submit the complaint was filed and went over to BurpSuite where I was on the HTTP history tab, I will need to look for the request called ```/file-upload```.

 ![image](https://github.com/EthanKB1/Security-Testing/assets/157480256/05ffb705-f5ea-42fe-9d2c-baf20050708e)